 Blood is made up of plasma, red blood cells, platelets, and white blood cells.

 - Plasma is the liquid part of blood.
 It holds your blood cells.
-You may need a plasma transfusion if your blood isn’t clotting how it should.
+You may need a plasma transfusion if your blood isn’t clotting well.

 - Red blood cells carry oxygen to all parts of your body.
 You may need a transfusion of red blood cells if you have a low red blood cell count (anemia).
 This can help relieve dizziness, shortness of breath, or fatigue (feeling more tired or having less energy than usual).